-Himbacine is natural product isolated from Galbulimima baccata, a species of tree found in Northern Australia and Papua New Guinea.
-Himbacine was found to exhibit strong, selective binding to muscarinic receptors of the M2 subtype.
-Speculation that selective presynaptic muscarinic receptor antagonists might find application in the treatment of neurodegenerative disorders such as Alzheimer's disease provoked our interest in Galbulimima alkaloids.
+Himbacine is a natural product isolated from Galbulimima baccata, a species of tree found in Northern Australia and Papua New Guinea.
+Himbacine was found to exhibit strong, selective binding to muscarinic receptors of the M2-subtype.
+Speculation that selective presynaptic muscarinic receptor antagonists might find application in the treatment of neurodegenerative disorders such as

+Alzheimer's disease provoked our interest in Galbulimima alkaloids.
 A modular total synthesis of himbacine was completed this year.
-The synthesis draws upon new chemistry developed in other projects currently under way in the group.
-A dozen new structural variants of himbacine are currently undergoing biological testing with collaborators at the University of Melbourne. (with J. Fischer, A.J.
-Scott, L.A.
-Sharp, L.S.-M. Wong, and F.J.
-Mitchelson [U. Melbourne], A.J.
-Reynolds [U. Sydney])
+The synthesis draws upon new chemistry developed in other projects currently underway in the group.
+A dozen new structural variants of himbacine are currently undergoing biological testing with collaborators at the University of Melbourne.
+(With A J Scott, L A Sharp, L S-M Wong, and F J Mitchelson [U Melbourne], J Fischer, A J Reynolds [U Sydney])